The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 Al Gore admits financial stake in advancing global warming hysteria.

-On March 1st, speaking at the TED conference, Moderate California, Gore admitted to having a stake in a number of green investments that he recommended attendees put money in.
+On March 1st, speaking at the TED conference, Monterey, California, Gore admitted to having a stake in a number of green investments that he recommended attendees put money in rather than subprime carbon assets like tar sands and shale oil.

 This occurred as pictures of such products appeared on the screen with names of the companies involved.

-Gore said there's a lot of great investments you can make if you're investing in tar sands or shale oil, then you have a portfolio crammed with subprime carbon assets.
+If you're investing in tar sands or shale oil, then you have a portfolio crammed with subprime carbon assets.

 And it's based on an old model.

-Junkies find veins in their toes when the ones in their arms and legs collapse, developing tar sands and coal shales the equivalent.
+Junkies find veins in their toes when the ones in their arms and legs collapse, developing tar sands and coal shales, the equivalent.

 Here are just a few of the investments I personally think make sense.